Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• A seamless, transparent returns experience directly impacts repeat purchases and long-term customer lifetime value.
+• Returns are a retention engine: A seamless, transparent returns experience directly impacts repeat purchases and long-term customer lifetime value — making AI reverse logistics a CX investment, not just an operational one.

-• Existing AI capabilities used in forward logistics can be extended to reverse logistics, making adoption faster and more cost-effective.
+• Existing forward logistics AI covers 80% of the requirement: Enterprise retailers already running AI for route optimization and dispatch can extend those capabilities to reverse logistics, making adoption faster and more cost-effective.

 What AI-Optimized Reverse Logistics Actually Looks Like